- Rent Control / Increase Limitations. Florida state landlords can raise rent only after the lease has ended.

-Generally, a landlord may not raise rent during the course of a lease in the state of Florida.
-Although some lease agreements contain sections regarding increases in rental rates, a landlord will generally have to wait until the end of the term of the lease to raise the rent.
+Generally, a landlord may not raise rent during the lease term in the state of Florida.
+Although some lease agreements contain language regarding increases in rental rates, a landlord will generally wait until the end of the term of the lease to raise the rent.
 If there is no provision in the lease for raising the rent, the landlord must wait until the end of the lease term to increase the rental rate.
 The landlord must also provide the tenant with a reasonable notice when there will be an increase in the amount of rent expected in the lease renewal.

 The state of Florida does not provide a limit to rent increases.